Licarsmeth/tryHackMe-notes/basics_windowsPowershell.md

 - Network
 	- Get-NetIPConfiguration similar to ipconfig in cmd
 	- Get-NetIPAddress to get specific details about ip addresses
-	- Get-NetTCPConnection to monitor active network connection
+	- Get-NetTCPConnection to monitor active network connections
+		- This cmdlet is particularly handy during an incident response or malware analysis task, as it can uncover hidden backdoors or established connections towards an attacker-controlled server.

 - Users
 	- Get-LocalUser to list the local users, their description, and if they are enabled or not
 - Processes and services